sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   If you want to run tests depending on optional packages and additional software, you can use ``make testall``, ``make ptestall``, ``make testalllong``, or ``make ptestalllong``.

+- ``make doc-clean`` removes several directories which are produced when building the documentation.

 - ``make distclean`` restores the Sage directory to its state before doing any
   building: it is almost equivalent to deleting Sage's entire home directory and